 Our physical body requires food for strength to enable us to perform our daily duties.
 Likewise, our spiritual body needs food to become strong.

 By this text, the focus changes from God’s majesty to provision.
-It’s only the Lord who can supply our physical needs regardless of our abilities to get it.
+It’s only the Lord who can supply our physical needs regardless of our abilities to get them.

 With this understanding, we can confidently approach God’s throne and ask Him what we need.
 And the exciting thing is that he already knows the content of our hearts.
 The act of prayer is a sign of faith that He can provide.

 “And Forgive Us Our Debts As We Forgive Our Debtors“